Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

   - Make sure that the default command to be executed when running the container is `/bin/bash`.
   - Install `neofetch`.
   - **Note:** In the `Dockerfile` you do not have to prefix commands with `sudo` since the script is executed with superuser rights.
+  - **Note:** If you rebuild your container often, you might end up with dangling containers.
+You can remove them (and unused images, containers,or objects) with [`docker [image|container|system] prune`)](https://docs.docker.com/engine/reference/commandline/system_prune/) depending on what you want to remove.
+- Test your Docker container locally.
+Are all variables set and files available?
 - Open a merge request in the GitHub Repository [TODO: "Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-containers).
   - As title choose "[`USERNAME`] Docker Container Recipe"
   - Make sure all files are up to date (`testfile`, `Dockerfile`)